-The term 'Closeout Sale' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Closeout Sale' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A closeout sale represents the last sale for a given item from a retailer.
 It could also refer to the last offers from a retailer in its inventory it provides to the public or another company.
 Sometimes certain items simply are not selling effectively.
 Other time it may be that a retailer is forced to sell off its inventory thanks to a fire, moving to another location, or too much inventory.
 In many cases, the company has simply gone bankrupt and has to liquidate everything.
 In these last cases, this type of sale is also referred to as a “going out of business sale.”

 Car dealerships also offer these types of inventory-moving events following hail storms.
 These are called “hail sales” in this case because the car dealership inventory has suffered extensive damage from the inclement weather.
 In any of these last chance scenarios, stores or outlets make an effort to get the word out to their customers and the general buying public.

 A closeout sale should never be confused with a closeout store.
 These outlets are stores that concentrate their efforts on purchasing wholesale closeout items off of retailers.
 They then sell them to their own customer base for a price discount.
 In the United States, there are several nationally known examples of this type of operation.
 Closeout store chains include Big Lots, Marshalls, Ross Dress for Less, TJ Maxx, and Value City.
 They mostly specialize in goods that are house ware or clothes related.